-A growing body of research shows that students benefit when they are demographically similar to their teachers.
-However, less is known about how matching affects social-emotional development.
-We investigate the effect of teacher-student race and gender matching for middle school students in six charter management organizations.
-Using a student fixed effects strategy exploiting changes over time in the proportion of demographic matching in a school-grade, we estimate matching’s effect on self-reports of interpersonal and intrapersonal social-emotional skills, test scores, and behavioral outcomes.
-We find improvements for Black and female students in interpersonal self-management and grit when they are matched to demographically similar teachers.
-We also find demographic matching leads to reductions in absences for Black students and improved math test scores for females.
-Our findings add to the emerging teacher diversity literature by showing its benefits for Black and female students during a critical stage of social-emotional development in their lives.
+A growing body of research shows that students benefit when they demographically match their teachers.
+However, little is known about how matching affects social-emotional development.
+We use student-fixed effects to exploit changes over time in the proportion of teachers within a school grade who demographically match a student to estimate matching's effect on social-emotional measures, test scores, and behavioral outcomes.
+We find improvements for students in grit and interpersonal self-management when matched to teachers of their race and gender.
+Black female students drive these effects.
+We also find that matching reduces absences, especially for Black students.
+Our findings add to the emerging teacher diversity literature by showing its benefits for Black and female students during a critical stage of development.

 Document Object Identifier (DOI)